Scroll through our photo gallery to check out our recommended destinations!

 WHERE: 8 Sentosa Gateway, Resorts World Sentosa

-WHAT: Home to more than 100,000 different marine animals, the SEA Aquarium is the place to go where your mini-me will get to admire various creatures living beneath the surface of the ocean.
+WHAT: Home to more than 100,000 different marine animals, the S.E.A.
+Aquarium is the place to go to admire various creatures living beneath the surface of the ocean.
 Be sure to keep your eyes peeled for the huge manta rays or hammer head sharks as they zip past you.
-But the main highlight of the aquarium is the Open Ocean Tank, which showcases how these marine creatures co-exist in their natural habitat.
+The main highlight is the Open Ocean Tank, which showcases how these marine creatures co-exist in their natural habitat.
 (Photo: Sentosa)

 WHERE: #01-40 Goodman Arts Centre, Block J, 90 Goodman Road

-TIME: 9.30am to 5pm on Wednesday and Thursday; 9.30am to 6pm from Friday to Sunday and selected public holidays.
+TIME: 9.30am to 4,30pm on Wednesday to Friday; 9.30am to 6pm from Saturday to Sunday and selected public holidays.
 Closed on Monday and Tuesday.

 PRICE: Free.
 Classes are available at an additional cost.